juliocesarfort/nukemyluks/README.md

 ## How it works

-Nuke My LUKS is divided in three different small pieces of code:
+Nuke My LUKS is divided in four different small pieces of code:
 - client.py
 - server.py
 - generateconfig.py
+- nukemyluks.sh

 In a nutshell, it works by sending a UDP broadcast message to port 1337 with a tag appended to a user-defined password.
 In case the password matches, the script for destroying the LUKS header is executed.